 To apply for a modification,

 Apply at least five weeks in advance of your filing deadline so that the Commission will have an opportunity to act on your request before the due date of the report.
 A hearing will be scheduled to consider your request.
 It's best if you attend the hearing, but your presence is not required.
-By law, a modification may only be granted for one reporting period.
-Another application must be made in following years if you still need the modification.

 Due to the volume and similarity of F-1 reporting modification requests from certain professions, the Commission has developed standards that it applies for common reporting requests.
 These standards can be found online at WAC 390-28-100.